Office of International Programs

 Criteria for Acceptance

 Students must apply to the Office of International Programs at Loyola University Maryland by December 3 (Wednesday after Thanksgiving) of their sophomore year.
-Loyola University Maryland will then forward applications on to Loyola University Chicago.
+Loyola University Maryland will then forward applications on to The Beijing Center.
 Students must have a minimum 2.8 CQPA in order to qualify and they cannot have a disciplinary history.
 Students with a CQPA of 2.750-2.800 can appeal.
 No Chinese language is required for the application and no previous language classes are required at all.

 Travel to Beijing

 Students book their own airfare on the program and there is no group flight to Beijing.
-You should plan to book a flight into the Beijing (PEK) Airport once you receive further instructions from Loyola University Chicago.
+You should plan to book a flight into the Beijing (PEK) Airport once you receive further instructions from The Beijing Center.
 Students on the recommended flights will be picked up from the airport by TBC staff.

 The Beijing Center must submit your passport number and your full name as it appears on your passport to UIBE, the Chinese university where TBC is based, so they can issue you the documentation needed to apply for a Chinese student visa.
 This is the reason we ask for a photocopy of your passport at the time of application.